-The most ambitious launch in Everlane’s young history: Denim.
-It took 2 years to develop, and another 4 months of prep, concepting, and execution to get the launch right.
+The most ambitious release in Everlane’s history: Denim.
+The product took 2 years to develop, and another 4 months of prep, concepting, and planning to get its launch right.

 Denim represented an entirely new category for Everlane.
 And not just any category: denim is fundamental—across cultures, throughout history, and relevant to almost any wardrobe.
 So we wanted to mark the occasion by building out the biggest and most evocative launch our little team could.